vquynh/qwen-goal-tracker/backend/README.md

-# Awesome Project Build with TypeORM
+# Goal Tracker API with TypeORM

 Steps to run this project: